bigshahan/turbo-hipster/README.md

 # Running the site for devlopment (Windows)

 Install VirtualBox and Vagrant.
-Then from git project foler:
+Then from git project folder:

 	vagrant up
 	vagrant ssh
 	cd /vagrant
 	jekyll serve -w

-# Running the site for development (linux and mac)
+# Running the site for development (Linux and OS X)
 Make sure ruby and nodejs is installed.
 Then from the git project folder, do:

 	gem install jekyll